 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Every cooperative has not only different requirements but also differs in how they enforce and apply those requirements.
+Every cooperative handles these issues differently.
 Often, the minutes indicate how complex or easy an alteration or sublet request gets processed and approved by the Board.
-Your attorney needs to perform a careful review of the By-laws, House Rules, Offering Plan, and amendments.
+Your attorney must carefully review the By-laws, House Rules, Offering Plan, and amendments.

 These issues may also have an impact on monthly maintenance charges.
 How well has the management company performed?
-Your attorney can examine this risk by reviewing the history of maintenance increases, the tax-deductibility of the maintenance, financing restrictions, litigation history, and flip taxes.
-These are just some of the areas you and your attorney should discuss.
+Your attorney can review this risk by reviewing the history of maintenance increases, the tax deductibility of the maintenance, financing restrictions, litigation history, and flip taxes.

-While the Clash’s song “Should I Stay or Should I Go” was written in 1981 about relationships, the question posed is one that every purchaser needs to consider.
+While the Clash’s song “Should I Stay or Should I Go” was written in 1981 about relationships, the question is one that every purchaser needs to consider.
 Consult with counsel after the due diligence period.
-Sometimes the best long-term decision remains the short-term decision to walk away, or, at the very least, get prepared for what you are getting into.
+Sometimes the best long-term decision remains the short-term decision to walk away or, at the very least, prepare for what you are getting into.

-Not only will it enable you to make your decision with “eyes wide open,” but the cost you could endure in the years to come will far exceed that cost.
-This is especially true since the apartment’s future marketability, quality of life while living there, and your flexible use of the apartment take your attorney’s advice into account.
+Not only will it enable you to decide with “eyes wide open,” but the cost you could endure in the years will far exceed that cost.
+This is especially true since the apartment’s future marketability, quality of life while living there, and flexible apartment use considers your attorney’s advice.

-Depending upon what you discover and your tolerance for the issues raised, you may decide that you still want to go forward with the purchase.
-What you discover represents arguments to renegotiate the purchase price.
-Of course, the seller’s reaction and response will depend on what you uncover.
+Depending upon what you discover and your tolerance for the issues raised, you may decide that you still want to proceed with the purchase.
+What you find out represents arguments to renegotiate the purchase price.

-As you press those elevator buttons, climb those stairs, and log miles searching for your next apartment, keep your eyes wide open and get ready to contact your attorney.
-As a team, you and your attorney will make sure that this investment decision is wise as a team.
+As you press those elevator buttons, climb those stairs, and log miles searching for your next apartment, keep your eyes open and get ready to contact your attorney.
+You and your attorney will ensure this investment decision is wise as a team.
 Home-buying is not easy; surrounding yourself with the right professionals will make the process smoother and get you to the closing date.